KeepSafe/android-resource-remover/README.md

 ## Expected behavior
 ### Resource ID in code not found

 If you have references to elements in an old layout that you're not using anymore, you will get a compile error that the ID (`R.id.<something>`) can not be found.
 The reason is that the resource file that contained `R.id.<something>` has been removed as it was not used any more.
 Time to clean up your code.

 ## FAQ

 **Q:  installing dependency lxml failed** with `clang: error: unknown argument: '-mno-fused-madd' [-Wunused-command-line-argument-hard-error-in-future]`
 *A: [http://stackoverflow.com/a/22322645](http://stackoverflow.com/a/22322645)*

+## Issues and PR

+When opening an issue please include as much info as possible. pip.log, python varsion/info, os version/info might all be help us understanding what's the problem.

+In PR please keep the formatting.

 ## Release History
 * 2014-09-11   v0.1.1   Fixes bugs